KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 ### Frontend

 The frontend uses React 18+ with TypeScript, Vite, and Wouter for routing.
 UI components are built with shadcn/ui (Radix UI) and styled with Tailwind CSS, featuring a pure black background, white text (Inter font), and Bottlnekk green accents.
 State management leverages TanStack Query for server state and local React state for the multi-step diagnostic wizard.
 The application is component-based, with distinct screens for Welcome, Connect, Analysis, and Results, incorporating responsive design, smooth animations, and generous whitespace.
 A custom `useCounter` hook provides dramatic number animations with `easeOutExpo` easing.
 The diagnostic tool is the main application at the root (`/`).
+The WelcomeScreen includes an "About Us" section featuring founder Keith Booker and CTO Hamza Baig bios in a responsive two-column layout.

 ### Backend